TABLE-India cbank says reverse repo bids steady at 50 mln rupees

-it accepted the sole bid for 50 million rupees at its one-day
+Thursday it accepted the sole bid for 50 million rupees at its

 through which it injects cash into the banking system.